 The class meets Tuesday evenings from 8 PM to as late as 10:45 PM, although on many evenings class will end before 10:45 PM.
 We will always begin class by meeting in room 202.
 On some clear nights we may go outside to use the telescopes.
 The location will be on campus and specified in class.
-Attendance is not compulsory, but strongly encouraged.
-Whether you attend class or not, you are responsible for all announcements and material discussed and/or covered in class.
+If you miss a class, you are still responsible for all announcements and material discussed and/or covered in class.
 This includes revision to this syllabus.